Custom Industrial Fans

 We categorize custom or “special purpose” industrial fans as those that are modified and applied for a specific function or application.
 They are standard centrifugal or axial designs that are factory modified to meet an application need with optional construction materials such as specialty steels, fiberglass or PVC.
 Additionally, alterations to the fan wheel, inlet, outlet, housing and supports are other changes typically instituted, to extend the fan life, without compromising performance.
 It’s not uncommon, when product moves thru a fan it accumulates on the fan wheel or creates a clog, significantly altering the performance or causing fan failure.
 To counter this, manufacturer made design change examples would include adding a “swing-out” wheel feature for cleaning, fitting cutting blades to a fan wheel for chopping paper trim or providing a complete packaged “drop-in” ventilation fan assembly to facilitate easy installation.

 FRP Fans – Applicable to acid laden airstreams where heavy-duty construction leading to extended equipment life is a requirement.
 Fiberglass fans and blowers because of their versatility are widely used in wastewater, pulp & paper and chemical plant environments.

-FRP & PVC Fans – These are designed for corrosive environments that attack and degrade metal materials of construction.
-FRP and PVC are the most common plastic materials used to build these types of fans and blowers.
+PVC Fans – These are designed for corrosive environments that attack and degrade carbon steel construction.
+PVC is a common plastic material used to build fume exhaust fans.